windmill-labs/windmilldocs/docs/flows/9_flow_action_editor.md

 #### Insert mode

-They are two insert modes:
+There are two insert modes:

 - **Append**: Append a context variable, a flow input or a resource at the cursor position
 - **Connect**: Replace the current value by a context variable, a flow input or a resource